-Meal Ministry: Volunteers from 120 plus different area churches, synagogues, school groups and service organizations prepare food in their kitchen, deliver it to Austin Street Centre and feed residents each day.
+Meal Ministry: Volunteers from 120 plus different area churches, synagogues, school groups and service organizations prepare food in their kitchen, deliver it to Austin Street Center and feed residents each day.

 Day Program A Day Program is provided for women and children as well as men who are elderly or are too ill to work.
 This program, supervised by shelter staff, relies on volunteer groups.

-Serve as a team leader – team serves twice a year.
+Serve as a team leader – team serves once a year.

-Serve on a team to serve food – twice a year commitment at 3 hours maximum each time.
+Serve on a team to serve food – once a year commitment at 3 hours maximum.

 Contact Shelley Eisenlohr (email) if you would like to get involved or have questions about this ministry.